U.S. FTC sues to block Nvidia deal to buy Arm | Business

 The FTC alleged "the proposed merger would give Nvidia the ability and incentive to use its control of this technology to undermine its competitors, reducing competition and ultimately resulting in reduced product quality, reduced innovation, higher prices, and less choice, harming the millions of Americans who benefit from Arm-based products."
 The FTC added the combined firm "would have the means and incentive to stifle innovative next-generation technologies, including those used to run datacenters and driver-assistance systems in cars."

 Some semiconductor firms such as MediaTek Inc and Broadcom Inc have voiced support for the deal.
 But other firms such as Qualcomm have opposed it over concerns that Nvidia would have a first look at key technologies that they depend on and could then have better insights into their future products.
-At a chip industry dinner last month, Nvidia's chief executive, Jensen Huang, made a biting joke about opposition to the deal from Qualcomm Chief Executive Cristiano Amon, who had just been named chair of an industry trade group tasked with advocating for the chip industry to global regulators.
+Qualcomm did not immediately respond to a request for comment.

 The FTC said it has cooperated closely with staff of the competition agencies in the European Union, United Kingdom, Japan, and South Korea.